mongodb/specifications/source/unified-test-format/unified-test-format.rst

   that number in the specified entity.
 For example, if the loop contains two sub-operations, and they complete successfully, each loop execution would increment the number of successes by two.

+  If the entity of the specified name already exists, the test runner MUST raise an error.

 - ``storeIterationsAsEntity``: if specfied, the runner MUST keep track of the number of iterations of the loop performed, and store that number in the specified entity.

+  If the entity of the specified name already exists, the test runner MUST raise an error.

 A *failure* is when the result or outcome of an operation executed by the test runner differs from its expected outcome.
 For example, an ``expectResult``